smartcontractkit/ccip-read/examples/optimism-gateway/README.md

 ## The flow

-### When A user update smart contract on l2
+### When A user updates smart contract on l2

 - l1 state root gets updated
-- `OVM_StateCommitmentChain` on l1 emit events
+- `OVM_StateCommitmentChain` on l1 emits events

 ### When A user query l2 data via Durin

-- The client library first calls `resolver.addr()` which returns Durin gateway url
+- The client library first calls `resolver.addr()` which throws an error with Durin gateway url
-- Durin gets the latest state batch header by `StateBatchAppended` events on listening to OVM_StateCommitmentChain contract.
+- Durin extracts the latest state batch header from `OVM_StateCommitmentChain.StateBatchAppended`event.
 - Durin constructs MerkleTree based on the state roots
 - Durin calls l2 `eth_getProof` to fetch the first storage slot of the `OptimismResolver` contract where `mapping(bytes32=>address) addresses` is stored
-- Durin returns the `stateBatchHeader`
+- Durin returns the `stateBatchHeader` in the follwoing format

 ```js
 {